*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 One major thing that you should know is that systems that are primarily designed to take images of deep space tend not to have the highest of apertures.
 In fact you could take amazing imagery with just a 50mm scope and some great ones have been captured through the smaller lenses over the years.

 The difference between a scope that’s designed to observe and one that’s designed for taking photos is that the focal ratio is more important in an astrophotography telescope than a normal one.
-The reason why focal ratio rules this sector of telescopes is primarily because the speed at which a lens captures the light from deep space is more important than detail a lens captures.
+This is because focal ratio rules this sector of telescopes which is primarily due to the speed at which a lens captures light from deep space is more important than the detail it showcases.

 As space is so dim, the signal to noise ratio (SNR) which measures the speed at which photons are captured, must ideally be very high.
-The more photons you capture in a photo will equal an increase in the SNR which in turn will provide a much smoother image, which obviously is what you want right?
+The more photons you capture in a photo will equal to an increase in the SNR which in turn will provide a much smoother image, which is the ultimate goal.

 The fact of the matter is that noise will inevitably increase when you increase the signal but, that’s just how it is when it comes to taking the best photos.
 Image processing and the exposure of the image also plays a part in how well your picture turn out.